 Many German companies have established enterprises, joint ventures or subsidiaries in China.
-In recent years, a large number of Chinese companies have invested in Germany - and even more are expected to do so in the years to come.

-In undertaking investments, Chinese enterprises often ask questions that go beyond law, such as, to put it simply: "How do we do it?" and "What are the key issues we will face?".
+In recent years, a large number of Chinese companies have invested in Germany - and even more are expected to do so in the years to come, once the pandemic has been overcome.
+In undertaking investments, Chinese enterprises often ask questions that go beyond law, such as, to put it simply: "How do we do it", "What mistakes should we avoid which others have made" and "What are the key issues we will face"?
 These questions, amongst many others, are answered in this publication, providing an initial overview of some of the key issues that are likely to be of interest to Chinese entities seeking investment opportunities in Germany.

-ON JANUARY 18TH, 2019, CHINESE VICE PREMIER LIU HE CHAIRED THE 2ND CHINA-GERMANY HIGH LEVEL FINANCIAL DIALOGUE, AIMING AT EXPANDING THE TWO-WAY OPENING-UP AND DEEPENING PRAGMATIC COOPERATION TO BRING THE CHINA-GERMANY FINANCIAL RELATIONS TO A NEW HIGH.
-IN THE ENSURING JOINT STATEMENT.
-HE AND GERMAN VICE CHANCELLOR AND MINSTER OF FINANCE OLAF SCHOLZ, REAFFIRMED THEIR SUPPORT FOR THE RULES-BASED, NON-DISCRIMINATORY, OPEN, INCLUSIVE AND TRANSPARENT MULTILATERAL TRADING SYSTEM WITH THE WTO AT ITS CENTER.
-ALSO, BOTH SIDES EXPRESSED THEIR COMMITMENT TO ENSURING A NON-DISCRIMINATORY, OPEN MARKET ACCESS ENVIRONMENT AND A STABLE INSTITUTIONAL FRAMEWORK, AND TO EASING EXISTING MARKET ACCESS AND INVESTMENT BARRIERS TO IMPROVE BUSINESS ENVIRONMENT FOR FOREIGN COMPANIES IN BOTH COUNTRIES.
+" WITH A TRADING VOLUME OF EUR 245.7 BILLION IN 2021 CHINA IS THE MOST IMPORTANT TRADING PARTNER OF GERMANY.
+IN TIMES OF PANDEMIC AND OTHER INTERNATIONAL CHALLENGES, THE COOPERATION BETWEEN GERMANY AND CHINA IS A KEY FACTOR FOR THE RELATIONSHIP OF CHINA TO EUROPE, NOT ONLY IN AN ECONOMIC BUT ALSO POLITICAL SENSE.
+COOPERATIONS BETWEEN THE TWO COUNTRIES IN ENVIRONMENT; CULTURE AND SCIENCE; TRADING AND IN PARTICULAR INVESTMENT HIGHLIGHT THE BILATERAL RELATIONSHIP VERY MUCH. "

+RÜDIGER KNOPF

+Partner in Charge for Germany / Tax Partner Frankfurt

+DR. CHRISTIAN CORNETT

-Rüdiger Knopf Frankfurt
+Corporate Partner Frankfurt

-Mistan Come 19

-Dr. Christian Cornett Frankfurt